FormidablePencil/movie-inspired/README.md

 website: https://movie-gallery-app.netlify.app

 This app I've built while playing around with angular.
-I've built it in one.
+I've built it in a day.

 ### Technologies utilized